Don’t you feel hungry after seeing a mouthwatering food photograph?

 - In the second setup, you can place one light in front of the food item and two more lights, facing opposite directions, on either side of the food item.
 The reflected light from the side lights will help create a muted natural shadow, enhancing the appearance of the food item.

-Besides these setups, you can also use a lightbox.
+Besides these setups, you can also use a food photography lightbox.
 Especially if you don’t want to add any distracting background, you should use a lightbox to make your composition look simple and elegant.
 Another advantage of using a lightbox is that the sheer sides serve as light modifiers on their own, eliminating the need for additional light diffusers or modifiers.

 The following accessories are necessary to control the light’s characteristics, distribute them evenly, and create an illuminated environment for the food photoshoot setup.